Baby-Friendly Hospital Initiative | Maternity Care Services

 “Jersey Shore’s physicians and nurses have worked diligently to earn the Baby-Friendly designation,” says Rose St. Fleur, MD, FAAP, Pediatrician, K. Hovnanian Children’s Hospital & Jersey Shore University Medical Center and Member, Academy of Breastfeeding Medicine.
 “Since 2007, Jersey Shore’s rates of mothers who exclusively breastfeed has increased from 28% to 47%.
 The designation reflects our commitment to creating the healthiest environment for infants and new mothers, and providing valuable information so they can make informed choices about their baby’s health.”

-Meridian Health's Executive Vice President, Steven G. Littleson, FACHE adds, “Breastfeeding has a profound impact on public health worldwide, and it’s important for hospitals and health care practitioners to serve as breastfeeding advocates.
+Hackensack Meridian’s President of Hospital Services, Steven G. Littleson, FACHE adds, “Breastfeeding has a profound impact on public health worldwide, and it’s important for hospitals and health care practitioners to serve as breastfeeding advocates.
 As both a hospital president and a father, I’m proud that Jersey Shore educates new mothers about this powerful and preventive practice, and has earned the Baby-Friendly designation.”

 Did You Know?